Russel88/CRISPRCasTyper/README.md

 rm data/Profiles.tar.gz

 # Tell CRISPRCasTyper where the data is:
-# either by setting an environment variable (has to done for each terminal session, or added to .bashrc):
+# either by setting an environment variable (has to be done for each terminal session, or added to .bashrc):
 export CCTYPER_DB="/path/to/data/"
 # or by using the --db argument each time you run CRISPRCasTyper:
 cctyper input.fa output --db /path/to/data/